Kingston Hill (horse): Background

 Kingston Hill is a grey colt bred by Ridgecourt Stud and foaled on 15 January 2011.
-He was one of the first crop of foals of Mastercraftsman, which also included graded winners The Grey Gatsby, Amazing Maria and Craftsman.
+He was one of the first crop of foals of Mastercraftsman, from whom he inherited his colour.
+Mastercraftsman's first crop also included graded winners The Grey Gatsby, Amazing Maria and Craftsman.
 As a two-year-old Mastercraftsman won the Group 1 Phoenix Stakes and National Stakes and was crowned Cartier Champion Two-year-old Colt in 2008.
 As a three-year-old he went on to record victories in the Irish 2,000 Guineas and St James's Palace Stakes before being retired to stud.

 Kingston Hill's dam is Audacieuse, a daughter of Rainbow Quest.
 Audacieuse was trained by Élie Lellouche to win the Group 3 Prix de Flore in 2000.
 Kingston Hill was purchased by Charles Gordon-Watson for 70,000 guineas at Tattersalls October Yearlings Sale.
 He is owned by Paul Smith and trained by Roger Varian.

 Racing career

 2013: two-year-old season

 Kingston Hill made his racecourse debut on 21 September 2013 in a seven-furlong maiden race at Newbury.
 He appeared to show his inexperience in the race, but readily beat odds-on favourite Exchequer by one and a half lengths.
 Three weeks later Kingston Hill was sent off at the odds of 15/2 in the Autumn Stakes at Newmarket.
 He was held up near the rear of the field in the early stages of the race, but progress through the pack to take the lead inside the final furlong, going on to win by two lengths from pre-race favourite Oklahoma City.

 On 26 October, Kingston Hill was one of eleven horses to contest the Racing Post Trophy at Doncaster, after being supplemented for the race at a cost of £17,500.
 He was ridden by regular jockey Andrea Atzeni and started as the 7/2 favourite.
 Unlike in his previous race, Kingston Hill was positioned just behind the leaders after the start.
 He took the lead with over one furlong still to run and pulled clear to win by four and a half lengths from the Aidan O'Brien-trained colt Johann Strauss.
 After the race his odds were cut for the Derby and 2000 Guineas in 2014.
 Commenting on Kingston Hill's targets for the 2014 season, Varian said after the race "We'll have to see how he winters and what he's like in the spring.
-People have said is he a 10-furlong, mile-and-a-half horse, but he has the pace for a mile and travels so well...
+People have said he is a 10-furlong, mile-and-a-half horse, but he has the pace for a mile and travels so well...
 He has good acceleration and will be in everything.
 You've got to have an open book with him.
 We'll have a good eye on the Guineas.
 Whether he runs before or goes straight there or bypasses the Guineas we'll have to wait and see."